hopsoft/hopsoft.github.io/_posts/2011-01-11-ruby-metaprogramming-idioms.markdown

 {% include section_divider.html %}
 <a name="dynamic_proxy"></a>
 ## Dynamic Proxy
-Forwarding method calls to another object is known as dynamic proxying.
+Wrapping an object or service and then forwarding method calls to the wrapped item is known as dynamic proxying.
 {% highlight ruby linenos %}
 # define our proxy class
 class Proxy